anuragxel/roadwork-dataset/README.md

 - **Usage:** Utilize these images for auxiliary tasks or comparative analysis.
 Note the specific license information for these external datasets.

 `traj_images.zip`
 - **Description:** Contains images associated with pathways.
 These images were manually filtered to contain ground truth pathways obtained from COLMAP.
-The split is described in the Usage section to avoid data contamination from models trained on `images.zip`.
+The split is the same `gps_split` to avoid data contamination from models trained on `images.zip`.
 - **Usage:**
   - Format: `<city_name>_<sequence_id>_<video_id>_<frame_id>_<relative_frame_id>.jpg`
   - The snippets were sampled at 5 FPS, so a total of 150 frames were sampled for 3D reconstruction (which is the `<relative_frame_id>`).